samuelrajadurai94/SAMUEL-PROJECTS/README.md

-# SAMUEL-PROJECTS
-SUPER MARKET SALES PREDICTION:
+# SAMUEL- SUPER MARKET SALES PREDICTION:

 The dataset contains daily historical sales data for last 3years.
 The task is to forecast the total amount of products sold in every shop for the test dataset.
 I did outlier removal, data cleaning and converted daily sales data into monthly sales data by using pandas groupby and aggregation function.
 I builded a new data set with all the possible combinations of [‘date_block_num’, ‘shop_id’, ‘item_id’] so we won’t have any missing records.